Skip to main content

 Stearns County, MinnesotaLimited DataOligotrophic

-No invasive species are currently listed at Long Lake — the lake remains off the Minnesota infested-waters roster.
+Long Lake has no invasive species recorded in Minnesota state databases as of 2024, though prevention practices still apply at all access points.
 Walleye are documented at Long Lake, one of 11 fish species on record for the lake.
 The lake lacks a documented public access point, so visitor use is limited.
 Monitoring depth is thin here: the LakeGrade rubric is applied to a small number of sample years, and the grade will be revised as more data accumulates.

 Source: EPA Water Quality Portal sampling records, Minnesota DNR LakeFinder, last sampled 2024-09-08.
 Grade methodology: LakeGrade methodology.